ST10485707/PROG6221_Cybersecurity_Chatbot_Part2/README.md

 ## Declaration

-I confirm that this is my own original work and my own voice is used in the video presentation (no AI voice).
+I confirm that this is my own original work and my own voice is used in the video presentation.

 **Signature:** Mila Mpengesi
 **Date:** 26 May 2026